 READ ONLY WRONG TYPE FILE TOO SHORT FILE DIRECTORY FULL

-delivered in association with the name of another user. if the abort terminator (?) is delivered.
+X=1 if the file name is new and either unquoted or is delivered in association with the name of another user.
+X=2 if the abort terminator (?) is delivered.